Great Harwood Library - Supporting Library Activities for Adults - Scrabble Club

 Supporting Library Activities for Adults

-We are looking for volunteers to help with our many library activities for adults.
+We are looking for volunteers to help with our Scrabble club activities for adults.

 Lancashire libraries care and cater for the needs of their local communities and are recognised as a safe space and often the main community hub.